niaulans/datacamp/associate-data-engineer-in-sql/06_database-design.md

 - querying a materialized view means accessing the stored result
 - refreshed or rematerialized to update the data when prompted

-when to use materialized views:
+When to use materialized views:
 - long running queries
 - underlying query result dont change often
 - data warehouse because OLAP is not write-intensive